 A substantial part of Forte’s research funding is administered through the annual open call for proposals, which is announced in December every year.
-On this page you can find information about the types of grants, scientific panels and the application process.
+On this page you can find information about grants types, review panels and the application process.

+The annual open call welcomes all applications within Forte’s overall responsibilities of health, working life and welfare.
 The purpose of the annual open call is to enable researchers to analyse and contribute to the understanding of a specific research area or question.
-Projects are prioritised based on the scientific quality of the research proposal as well as its potential to achieve societal impact in a short or long term perspective.
+Projects are prioritised based on the scientific quality and feasibility of the research proposal as well as its potential to achieve societal impact in a short or long term perspective.

 Types of grants

-Project grants provide funding for individual research projects and are awarded for a maximum of 3 years.
+Project grants provide funding for individual research projects and are awarded for two or three years.
 The grant is open to researchers with a minimum requirement of a PhD.

 Junior researcher grants

-Junior researcher grants are awarded for 4 years and can be granted up to 6 years after PhD defence.
+Junior researcher grants are awarded for 4 years and can be granted up to six years after obtaining a PhD.
 The aim of this grant is to support early stage researchers.
 The grant should cover at least 40 % of the salary for a junior researcher.

 Postdoc grants are targeted at researchers in the beginning of their careers.
 The grants provide researchers the opportunity to continue their research career after obtaining their PhD.
-The grant can be applied for up to 2 years after doctoral examination.
+The grant can be applied for up to two years after completing a doctoral degree.
 The grant is awarded for 2 years and corresponds to a full-time salary.

-The panels make their assessment based on both the scientific quality of the applications and their societal relevance.
+The panels make their assessment based on the scientific quality, feasibility and societal relevance of the applications.
 The panel that assesses your application will depend on the subject of the research.

 Two-stage application process

-The application process for project grants and junior researcher grants is divided into two stages.
-In stage 1, you submit a project outline to Forte.
-When the call closes in February, Forte’s review panels decide on which project outlines will be accepted to stage 2.
-In stage 2 of the application process, you are given the opportunity to submit a full application.
+The application process for project grants and junior researcher grants is divided into two steps.
+In step 1, you submit a project outline to Forte.
+When the call closes in February, Forte’s review panels decide on which outlines will be accepted to step 2.
+In step 2 of the application process, you are given the opportunity to submit a full application.
 The complete application must be submitted no later than May.

 Instructions on how to apply are published when the call opens, in December every year.
-On our website you can find instructions from previous years.
-See the links below for instructions regarding the annual open call 2017, which closed in may 2017.
+See the page Annual open call for proposals 2021 – step 2 for instructions regarding step 1 of the annual open call 2021, which will close on 4 February 2021.

-Time frame for the annual open call for proposals
+Time plan for the annual open call for proposals 2021

 Stage 1 of the call for proposals opens

-Decisions on which applications have been accepted to stage 2 are sent out.
-Stage 2 of the calls for project grants and junior researcher grants opens
+Decisions on which applications have been accepted to step 2 are published in Prisma.

-Final date for complete applications and supplemented applications
+Final date for full applications for project grants and junior research grants